-While some facilities are closed to walk-in traffic, city services will continue to be provided by departments with customer service needs being either handled online, via email or by phone.
+If you are a resident who does not wish to enter a City facility, services will continue to be provided by departments online, via email or by phone.

 Visitors are encouraged to use a face mask, sanitize hands when entering and exiting the buildings, or touching surfaces, avoid physical contact, including handshaking, practice social distancing and do not come in if you have a cough or fever.

-• City Hall – Closed through Jan.
-29Please consider calling 515-278-2344 or emailing City employees.
+• City Hall – Opened March 1Please consider calling 515-278-2344 or emailing City employees.
 Visit www.cityofjohnston.com/directory.aspx for contact information.

 • Library – Visit www.johnstonlibrary.com for more updates.